ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Seafile - Part 3 - MariaDB database server.md

 ## MariaDB storage

 Storage in Kubernetes has essentially two sides: enabling storage as persistent volumes (PVs), and the claims (PVCs) on each of those persistent volumes.
-For your Seafile's MariaDB instance you need one persistent volume, declared in the last part of this Seafile guide, and the claim on that particular PV that is declared next:
+For your Seafile's MariaDB instance you need one persistent volume (declared in the last part of this Seafile deployment procedure), and the claim on that particular PV that is declared next:

 1. A persistent volume claim is a resource, so create a `db-mariadb.persistentvolumeclaim.yaml` file under the `resources` folder: